Javi54707/Irrgarten-OOP/README.md

 # Irrgarten – Text Adventure Game (OOP Project)

 This is an object-oriented dungeon adventure game developed in Java.
 It was built as part of a university course on Object-Oriented Programming (PDOO) at the University of Granada, within the Double Degree in Computer Engineering and Mathematics.
-Player must escape a labyrinth collecting rewards and avoiding monsters.
+A simple turn-based dungeon crawler where the player must escape from a procedurally generated labyrinth, collect resources, and survive encounters with hostile creatures.
+Designed to apply object-oriented programming principles in a structured, game-based environment.

 ## 🧩 Features